-Aptana is one of the most useful PHP tools.
-Easy to set up and available for free, Aptana is enabled on Windows, Linux, and Mac OS.
+Aptana is one of the most useful tools a PHP software development company might utilize.
+Easy to set up and available for free, Aptana is compatible with Windows, Linux, and Mac OS.
 It comes with syntax error annotations and supports DOM and CSS.
 Furthermore, it enables code formatting and auto-indexing, and it supports the PHP Debugger.

 PHP is versatile in every sense, and it’s also compatible with multiple database types.
 We check if the companies specialize in a certain type.
 Even though this won’t affect their actual ranking, it helps us classify different PHP companies.

-MySQL is the most popular relational database for PHP.
+MySQL is the most popular relational database a PHP website development company puts to use.
 The enterprise edition comes with advanced features, tools, and technical support and aims to achieve the best levels of security, uptime, and scalability.
 Big apps and websites such as WordPress, Facebook, and Google are MySQL customers.

-PostGreSQL is an object-relational database with a strong reputation for reliability and performance.
-Currently under its 9.4 release, this database implements multi-version concurrency control (MVCC) and offers advanced compression and optimization features.
-Thanks to its stability, it requires minimal maintenance, and the cost of ownership is lower in comparison to other databases.
+PostgreSQL is an object-relational database with a strong reputation for reliability and performance.
+Under its 9.4 release, this database implements multi-version concurrency control (MVCC) and offers advanced compression and optimization features.
+Thanks to its stability, it requires minimal maintenance, and the cost of ownership is lower compared to other databases.

 Oracle is a relational database that PHP developers can access with the PHP OCI8 extension of the PDO_OCI Driver.
 This extension enables high performance and access to a rich set of features like transaction management, DRCP, external authentication, encryption, statement execution, client result caching, and more.